 Bhagwant Mann defends AAP’s decision on Raghav Chadha’s Rajya Sabha role

-Bhagwant Mann, the chief minister of Punjab, has explained the Aam Aadmi Party's decision to remove Raghav Chadha as Deputy Leader in the Rajya Sabha as a normal change in leadership and a matter of party discipline.
-Chadha himself has asked why he wasn't given many chances to speak.
-This change in positions reveals things about how the AAP works internally and how their plans are shifting.
+Bhagwant Mann, the chief minister of Punjab, has publicly supported the Aam Aadmi Party's decision to remove Raghav Chadha from the position of Deputy Leader in the Rajya Sabha.
+He says it's a normal change in leadership, and emphasized the importance of everyone in the party following the party's rules.
+Chadha, however, has asked why he wasn't given many chances to speak.
+This change in positions shows what's happening inside AAP and how their plans are changing.

 Bhagwant Mann’s message on party discipline